Recovering the Ancient Light and Amrita of the Vedas – Part II

 Many naturally will ask “So what?”, “What does all this mean?”, or “How does this all help anything or anyone?”
 Well initially it should wake people up to the fact that our world’s knowledge of its own ancient lore and mythology has been greatly hobbled by long-standing ignorance of this important hidden piece of the scrambled puzzle of our ancient history and our present predicament on Earth.
 It is a key, as is the Zodiac, of seeing the lore, symbols, mythologies and religions passed down through large spans of Time on Earth from an Integral or Holistic perspective, i.e. seeing the larger picture and framework of how the fragments or puzzle pieces of our past and present actually fit together as a cohesive whole.
 The narrow and dominant lens of Eurocentric scholarship has greatly underestimated and diminished the intricate language and rituals of the Ancient Rishis.
 The intelligence it took to compose (and orally transmit) the Rig Veda is mind-boggling.
 Mankind may still have a long way to go towards fully understanding the Rishis’ cohesive and occult system of Gnosis, and thus the real sense of Yoga and Religion, but many crucial keys of this system of Gnosis have already been recovered.
 As Sri Aurobindo taught, this recovery coincides with a great shift forward in the evolution of consciousness, from Mental to Supramental Consciousness as he described our world's transition into Unity Consciousness, Truth Consciousness, or Divine Consciousness.

-We are at a time in our evolution where our narrow, fragmented and distorted views (understandings) our history, our language, our mythology, our symbols, our existence and our Divinity must be shattered and dissolved so that the Oneness of our journey or Yajna (Yoga) in Time and Space can be collectively experienced and celebrated, not as the superficial or superstitious religious beliefs or religious celebrations (holidays) of our modern-world but as the real knowledge (gnosis) and real expressions of our common Divinity which we have the potential to fully realize on Earth.
+We are at a time in our evolution where our narrow, fragmented and distorted views (understandings), our history, our language, our mythology, our symbols, our existence and our Divinity must be shattered and dissolved so that the Oneness of our journey or Yajna (Yoga) in Time and Space can be collectively experienced and celebrated, not as the superficial or superstitious religious beliefs or religious celebrations (holidays) of our modern-world but as the real knowledge (gnosis) and real expressions of our common Divinity which we have the potential to fully realize on Earth.

 [This article was written during the 2018 Diwali festival, a festival honoring the goddess Lakshmi and celebrating the victory of Light over Darkness. i.e. Knowledge over Ignorance.]